ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Earlier mentioning of error cases.

 * Clearer distinction between maintaining the history of TRL updates and preparing the response to a diff query.

+* Defined the use of "cursor" in the document body, as an extension of diff queries.

 * Both success and error responses have a CBOR map as payload.